Pardon of Richard Nixon: Pardon

 Following the release of the "smoking gun" tape on August 5, 1974, Nixon's position had become untenable.
 In his 1979 autobiography, A Time to Heal, Ford wrote about a meeting he had with White House Chief of Staff Alexander Haig before Nixon's resignation.
 Haig was explaining what he and Nixon's staff thought were Nixon's only options.
 He could try to ride out the impeachment and fight against conviction in the Senate all the way, or he could resign.
-His options for resigning were to delay his resignation until further along in the impeachment process to try to settle for a censure vote in Congress or to pardon himself and then resign.
+His options for resigning were to delay his resignation until further along in the impeachment process to try to settle for a censure vote in Congress, or to pardon himself and then resign.
 Haig told Ford that some of Nixon's staff suggested that Nixon could agree to resign in return for an agreement that Ford would pardon him.
 On this subject, Ford wrote:

 In a Washington Post story published the night Ford died, journalist Bob Woodward said that Ford once told Woodward he decided to pardon Nixon for other reasons, primarily the friendship that Ford and Nixon shared.

-Following Nixon's resignation on August 9, 1974, the Nixons flew to their home La Casa Pacifica in San Clemente, California.
+Following Nixon's resignation on August 9, 1974, the Nixons flew to La Casa Pacifica, their home in San Clemente, California.
 According to his biographer, Jonathan Aitken, after his resignation, "Nixon was a soul in torment."
-Congress had funded Nixon's transition costs, including some salary expenses but reduced the appropriation from $850,000 to $200,000.
+Congress had funded Nixon's transition costs, including some salary expenses, but reduced the appropriation from $850,000 to $200,000.
 With some of his staff still with him, Nixon was at his desk by 7 a.m. with little to do.
 His former press secretary, Ron Ziegler, sat with him alone for hours each day.

 Nixon's resignation had not put an end to the desire among many to see him punished.
-With his resignation, Congress dropped its impeachment proceedings against him but criminal prosecution was still a possibility both on the federal and state level.
+With his resignation, Congress dropped its impeachment proceedings against him, but criminal prosecution was still a possibility on both the federal and state levels.

 The Ford White House considered a pardon of Nixon, but it would be unpopular in the country.
 Nixon, contacted by Ford emissaries, was initially reluctant to accept the pardon but then agreed to do so.
 Ford, however, insisted on a statement of contrition; Nixon felt he had not committed any crimes and should not have to issue such a document.
 Ford eventually agreed, and on September 8, 1974, he granted Nixon a "full, free, and absolute pardon" that ended any possibility of an indictment.
 Nixon then released a statement: